bllizard22/button-case-study/README.md

 ------

 ### File Structure
-- `BrandButton` - custom reusable button based on UIButton with title, leading and trailing images.
+- `BrandButton` - custom reusable button based on UIButton with title, leading and trailing images:
+    - Can strech to parent view or compress to subviews content size with `isFullWidth` flag
+    - Has short transition animation (0.15s) between `.normal` and `.highlighted` states
+    - Is accessibility element and submits current text to VoiceOver

 - `BrandButtonStyle` - enum responsible for storing component's styles for various states:
     - Green / Blue